riajulhussain/Bank-Customer-Churn-Analysis/README.md

 # Conclusion
 This project analyses customer churn within the banking sector, focusing on geographic, gender, and financial factors.
 The findings reveal that German and French females are at the highest risk of churn, with German customers holding significantly higher average balances, making them a priority for retention.
-According to the data, that customers aged 35-55 hold the largest balances, while older customers (over 60) show higher churn rates as their balances decline.
+According to the data, customers aged 35-55 hold the largest balances, while older customers (over 60) show higher churn rates as their balances decline.
 These insights suggest that implementing retention strategies that target gender and geography, notably in Germany and France, as well as offering personalised products to high-balance and older customers, could significantly reduce churn and improve profitability.